yvrctf/2015/babyplaypenfence/README.md

 result in an EINVAL return.
 There was also a prctl call with PR_SET_DUMPABLE to block ptrace and related functions, but it was called on the child instead of the parent, which theoretically opened up the ability to abuse the parent process outside the sandbox.
-That was was unintentional, but is starting to sound like an interesting challenge for the future...
+That was unintentional, but is starting to sound like an interesting challenge for the future...

 Since 3.4 the Linux kernel has had a feature called the [X32 ABI](http://en.wikipedia.org/wiki/X32_ABI); 64bit syscalls with 32bit pointers.